jussi-kalliokoski/sink.js/readme.md

 To write, you can use the ``` .write(buffer, [delay=undefined]) ``` method.
 The default writing mode is "async" where the specified buffer will be mixed with existing data.
 If a delay is not specified, the system will automatically create a delay to try to compensate the latency.
 The delay is specified as number of samples.

 Another mode of writing is "sync".
 You can set this by changing your sink's ``` .writeMode ``` property to "sync".
 In the "sync" write mode, the delay is disregarded and instead all written buffers will be appended right after the previous one has been exhausted.
-To get the current sample offset in the "sync" write mode, you can use the ``` .getCurrentSampleOffset() ``` method.
+To get the current sample offset in the "sync" write mode, you can use the ``` .getSyncWriteOffset() ``` method.

 Beware of writing zero-length buffers, as they will induce NaNs to your buffers.
 This can be a bad thing especially if written in the "sync" mode and combined with some effects processing in a callback.